m1rp/11ty-blog/src/posts/url-shortener.md

 What I decided to start off with was a minimal, feature free URL shortener.
 One way to acheive this is assign a unique ID to a submited URL and store that information somewhere.
 Then when someone requests that unique ID, redirect them to the original URL.

 We'll store the URLs in a MongoDB instance, but this could also be achieved with different types of database, this could even be achieved using a service like [google sheets](https://docs.google.com/spreadsheets) or [airtable](https://airtable.com/)!

+We're going to be using Express as it is quite minimal and our application doesn't need a complex framework.

 For creating a Unique ID, we can a node package called `shortid` as we don't need anything fancy.